Are analysts optimistic about Ecopetrol S.A.'s (NYSE:EC) stock? - The Dwinnex

-The closing price of Ecopetrol S.A.
-(NYSE: EC) was $11.10 for the day, down -0.18% from the previous closing price of $11.12.
-In other words, the price has decreased by -$0.02 from its previous closing price.
-On the day, 1722857 shares were traded.
-EC stock price reached its highest trading level at $11.26 during the session, while it also had its lowest trading level at $11.04.
+Ecopetrol S.A.
+(NYSE: EC) closed the day trading at $9.72 up 4.29% from the previous closing price of $9.32.
+In other words, the price has increased by $+0.40 from its previous closing price.
+On the day, 2526274 shares were traded.
+EC stock price reached its highest trading level at $9.77 during the session, while it also had its lowest trading level at $9.28.

 Act Now and Secure Your Future in Green Energy!